Wartybix/DisplayManager-Switcher/README.md

 `/usr/share/dm-switcher/dm-switcher.sh /usr/share/code/code --unity-launch %F`.

 ### Uninstall
-If you don't find this program useful, you can uninstall the program by running `./uninstall.sh`.
+If you don't find this program useful, you can uninstall it by running `./uninstall.sh`.